foospidy/HoneyPy/README.md

 #### Dependencies

 ##### Twisted
-HoneyPy is now completely dependent on the Twisted.
+HoneyPy is completely dependent on the Twisted.
 Learn more about Twisted here https://twistedmatrix.com.

 To Install on Debian: